 What follows is more applicable to binge drinking than light to moderate drinking.

 First the good news…..well, kinda good news.
 You’ll be happy to know that alcohol can really move things right along in the old plumbing department.
 It’s not unusual for alcoholics and binge drinkers to have diarrhea so motility isn’t an issue, quite the opposite.
-However, the reason this is true is because alcohol reduces the muscle movements that keep food in the small intestine for further digestion.
+However, the reason this is true is because alcohol reduces the muscle movements that keep food in the small intestine during digestion.
 Like s**t through a goose, so too your food leading to the chronic diarrhea and nutritional deficiencies often seen in these groups.

 SIBO is prevalent in binge drinkers, not because of compromised peristalsis per se, but because of compromised gastric barrier function and small intestinal inflammation caused by damage to the mucosa and cells of the small intestinal brush border.
 This damage is due to acetaldehyde, the major toxic byproduct of alcohol metabolism.
 Acetaldehyde is not only very hard on the liver, but on your intestines and gut flora.
 This damage occurs even after a single bout of binge drinking.
 The more you drink, the more the damage.
 Weekend warriors take note!